 Step 12.
 Creating an intelligent course creation system

 A robust and well-structured course creation system helps instructors create well-designed, quality courses that will fulfill all the requirements of your course posting engine.
 An intelligent course creation wizard will also ensure that students find the quality of your courses consistent across domains.

 Step 13.
 Course Analytics

-Course analytics allow administrators and instructors to ensure that the course is progressing as envisioned.
+Course analytics allows administrators and instructors to ensure that the course is progressing as envisioned.
 This should also allow instructors to view the performance of the course in terms of revenue, student count, completion percentage, etc.

 Step 14.
 Technology Stack

 According to our dev team, the best tech stack for a platform like Coursera would include the following: